openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 Platform Monitoring is by design an immutable stack, [which means that admins cannot extend it with additional metrics without losing the support.](https://docs.openshift.com/container-platform/4.7/monitoring/configuring-the-monitoring-stack.html#support-considerations_configuring-the-monitoring-stack)

 User Workload Monitoring is an optional stack managed by Cluster Monitoring Operator (CMO) and is disabled by default.
 Once enabled by cluster admins, it allows users to monitor namespaces that are not part of OpenShift core.
 Please refer to the User Workload Monitoring [enhancement proposal](https://github.com/openshift/enhancements/blob/master/enhancements/monitoring/user-workload-monitoring.md) for more details.
 If enabled, only one stack can be deployed.
 The recommended way to get “platform” data is through Thanos Querier.
-Alternatively, Platform Monitoring Prometheus can also federate the latest data.
+Alternatively, the UWM stack can scrape the `/federate` endpoint expsed by the Platform Monitoring Prometheus to injest a subset of the available platform metrics.

 Recently an essential model of managing software for customers emerged at Red Hat, referred to as “Managed Services” or “Managed Tenants”.
 From an architectural point there are three types of such services: